Crypto-TII/pqdss-ct-toolchain/README.md

   * `toolchain_script.py`: contains the functions `compile_run_candidate`
   that allows to compile targets and run tests with a given tool.
 The scripts that create main parser and subparsers for candidates are also part of this file.
+* `tests_results`: Excel file consisting in a table of the results of the tests with the tools.

 ## Benefits of using our toolchain